yellowmessenger/documentation/docs/platform_concepts/appConfiguration/billdesk-emailpay.md

 :::

-1. In the Studio flow builder, select the **Integrations** node and click **Billdesk EmailPay** from the list of integrations that have been enabled for that bot.
+1. In the Automation flow builder, select the **Integrations** node and click **Billdesk EmailPay** from the list of integrations that have been enabled for that bot.

    <img src="https://i.imgur.com/kHnNZrh.png" width="80%"/>